 - 100% tax exemption on all imports and exports.

-So, it is no wonder that investors from around the world are making a beeline for business setup in Dubai.
+So, it is no wonder that investors from around the world are making a beeline for free zone business setup in Dubai.
 You might find it hard to believe but these free zones are contributing as much as one third of UAE’s total revenues from non-oil related trade.

 Business Setup in Dubai free zone is easy but there are certain rules and regulations that you need to follow.
 Here we are going to discuss those rules in detail so that you don’t have to face any inconvenience while trying to set up a business in Dubai.